openharmony/docs/en/contribute/template/js-template.md

 >
 > 4.4 - For a writable attribute, if only fixed fields are supported, describe them.
 >
 > 4.5 - If the items in the table require different system capabilities, add the following description: The items in the table below require different system capabilities.
 For details, see the table.
 Then, describe the system capabilities for each item.
-See [Enumeration](#Enumeration).
+See [Enums](#enums).

 **System capability**: SystemCapability.xxx.xxx (Mandatory)